bofie/cs168_student/projects/proj1_chat/spec.md

 - This project is due on Friday 9/9 at 11:59pm
 - This project should be completed individually (refer to the [course website](https://netsys.github.io/cs168fa16/about.html) for collaboration policies)
 - The skeleton code for this project is available from [here](https://github.com/NetSys/cs168_student/blob/master/projects/proj1_chat).
 You can download the code manually from that page, or use git.
+- You'll submit your code using `ok`.
+You should submit two files: one named `client.py` and one named `server.py`.
+You should not modify or submit `utils.py`.
+More detailed submission instructions can be found at the bottom of the spec (above the FAQ).

 #### Resources

 - There's a demo of the finished project available [here](https://youtu.be/4btZs--wlpI).
 - If you have questions, first take a look at the [FAQ section](#faq).
 If your question isn't answered there, post to Piazza.
 - The [Python Socket Programming HOWTO](https://docs.python.org/2/howto/sockets.html) is a useful introduction to socket programming.
+- We've provided two files to help you test your code:
+  - `client_split_messages.py` is intended to help you ensure your server is correctly buffering messages, and is described in more detail below.
+  - `simple_test.py` tests a basic scenario where two clients communicate in a simple channel.  `simple_test.py` represents only a small fraction of the points that we'll test for when we grade your assignment, and is intended only to help you verify the basic format of your client's output.

 ## What are sockets?